 Our Audit and Risk Management Committee is comprised of five directors who are not officers or employees of NBT.
 Each of the members of the Audit and Risk Management Committee is an independent director as defined by the SEC rules and Rule 5605 of the NASDAQ Stock Market.
-The Audit and Risk Management Committee held four meetings during 2013.
-The meetings were designed to facilitate and encourage private communication between the Audit and Risk Management Committee, the internal auditors and our independent registered public accounting firm, KPMG LLP.
+The Audit and Risk Management Committee held five meetings during 2014.
+The meetings were designed to facilitate and encourage private communication between the Audit and Risk Management Committee, the chief risk officer, the director of internal audit and our independent registered public accounting firm, KPMG LLP.